 The worldwide market for at-home blood glucose testing is an estimated \$12.5 billion.
-Genstrip50 competes directly with one of the largest worldwide platform manufacturers the venerable Johnson & Johnson (Lifescan Inc.) for use on their OneTouch Ultra legacy system for at-home blood glucose testing, a system currently used daily by over 3 million diabetes afflicted Americans.
-Genstrip 50 competes in the overall at-home testing market by offering an economical solution to former users of the legacy platform providers product.
-The company's GenUltimate! product, designed to meet new European Union standards is an improved version.
+Genstrip50 competes directly with one of the largest worldwide platform manufacturers the venerable Johnson & Johnson (Lifescan Inc.).
+GenStrip 50 and GenUltimate! were developed for use on their OneTouch Ultra legacy system for at-home blood glucose testing, a system currently used daily by over 3 million diabetes afflicted Americans.
+Genstrip 50 competes in the overall at-home testing market by offering an economical solution to former users of the legacy platform provider's product.
+The company's GenUltimate! product, designed to meet new European Union standards is a much improved version.
 Our business modelis unique to this market channel as our major business focus is directed toward diabetics who have attempted a change of their glucose monitoring platforms (systems) or those currently using the J&J legacy products but are dealing with escalating prices and lower insurance reimbursements.
-In 2012 J&J controlled just under 30% of this market.
+At the time of the introduction of GenStrip in March 2013, J&J controlled just under 30% of this market and 100% of its own Lifescan, Inc. OneTouch Ultra market.